 Any reflections, ideas, rantings, musings, etc. can be submitted using the form above to reach our editors at The Grind, who will contact you regarding publication.

-If your piece is strongly opinionated, you may want to consider submitting it to our Opinions section instead.
+If your piece is more argumentative rather than reflective, you may want to consider submitting it to our Opinions section instead.

 Option 5.
 Content for another section of The Daily — sent to that section’s email (see list below).